-That is a very good question, as Irish road users already pay road tax (and that is not a bargain either).
-But still ... the National Roads Authority, now merged into Transport Infrastructure Ireland, has been generally empowered through the Local Government (Toll Roads) Act of 1979 to charge and collect tolls for the use of certain roads.
-"Certain roads" these days almost always means major new road developments that are funded through so-called Public Private Partnership (PPP in short).
-In effect only part of the funding for a new road under this partnership comes from a public source, the rest of the funding comes from private, commercial sources.
+That is a very good question, as Irish road users already pay a road tax (and that is not a bargain, either).
+The National Roads Authority and the Railway Procurement Agency merged into Transport Infrastructure Ireland and has been generally empowered through the Local Government (Toll Roads) Act of 1979 to charge and collect tolls for the use of certain roads.
+"Certain roads" these days almost always means major new road developments that are funded through so-called Public Private Partnerships (PPP in short).
+In effect, only part of the funding for a new road under this partnership comes from a public source, with the rest of the funding coming from private, commercial sources.
 To recoup these investments, a strategy of using tolling to the maximum extent possible on these roads has developed.

-According to the National Roads Authority, toll roads are constructed "as additions to the current network of national roads rather than providing a means of improvement of existing roads".
-In practice this often means that the old roads decline in quality, are becoming less easy to drive and are made by any means possible as unattractive as possible.
+According to Transport Infrastructure Ireland, toll roads are constructed "as additions to the current network of national roads rather than providing a means of improvement of existing roads."
+In theory, this often means that the old roads decline in quality, become more difficult to drive, and are made by any means possible and as unattractive as possible.

-Thus maybe not forcing, but certainly enticing the road user to switch onto the toll road.
+These factors might not force, but they entice the driver to switch onto the toll road.

 How to Pay for Toll Charges

-A notable exception to all this is the Liffey Bridge on the M50, which has barrier-free (and often confusing) tolling.
+A notable exception to all this is the Liffey on the Westlink Toll Bridge on the M50, which has barrier-free (and often confusing) tolling.

-You will be warned by signs that unless you take the next exit, a toll booth is coming up - heed those signs, there is no way to leave the motorway once you can actually see the toll plaza.
-At this moment you will have to stump up the fee.
-Either in cash (payable into a basket or to a cashier) or by credit or debit card.
+You will be warned by signs that unless you take the next exit, a toll booth is coming up.
+Heed those signs since there is no way to leave the motorway once you can actually see the toll plaza.
+At this moment you will have to stump up the fee, either in cash (payable into a basket or to a cashier) or by credit or debit card.

 - M3 - motorway section between Clonee and Dunshaughlin, toll charge for cars is € 1.40.